cosmastech/cosmastech.github.io/_posts/2024-07-10-if-you-give-a-mouse-a-cookie.md

 One of the most important lessons I learned in the past 3 months is the value of instrumentation within applications.
 Logs are great when you know there's a problem and want to see what's happening inside the application, but they do not provide quick feedback.
 They also can get very noisy.
 Metrics can tell us about the health of a system at a glance, and are much easier to trigger or alert on.

 Some examples of useful metrics might be:

 * how long do certain external API calls take to complete?
 * how many users employ a certain feature?
+* how many times is a product viewed in a shop?
 * how many jobs are currently in a given queue?

 I wanted to bring this valuable lesson to my work on an application written in Laravel.
 That should be simple, right?